zebrunner/carina/README.md

 TODO

 ## Mobile automation
 All project configuration properties are located in **_config.properties** file.
-In the table below we are providing description for the mobile project parametrs (you may see most of main parametrs [here](https://github.com/qaprosoft/carina-demo/wiki/Configuration-and-execution)):
+In the table below we are providing description for the mobile project parametrs:
 <table>
 	<tr>
 		<th>Attribute</th>